arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 |---------------|----------------------|--------------------------------|
 ```

-Open the URL of the ingress-nginx service with /administration appended: http://192.168.39.146:80/administration and check that the frontend is running and served by the NGINX proxy.
+Open the URL of the **ingress-nginx** service with /administration appended: http://192.168.39.146:80/administration and check that the frontend is running and served by the NGINX proxy.

 ## Install and Configure NGinx Ingress

 The concept of Ingress is split in two parts:
-- The Ingress Controller, it’s some kind of wrapper for an HTTP proxy,
+- The [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), it’s some kind of wrapper for an HTTP proxy,
 - Ingress resources/rules that expose HTTP and HTTPS routes from outside the cluster to services within the cluster, depending on traffic rules.

 ### Motivation

 In the current install of Kraken, we already use HAProxy to redirect the traffic to a specific Docker container.
 It’s the same principle here, except that you don’t configure the proxy directly but specify Ingress configuration objects.
 The proxy configuration is automatically updated for you by the controller.

-There is one issue with Ingress though, the configuration is done using annotation that are specific to the underlying controller.
+**There is one issue with Ingress though, the configuration is done using annotation that are specific to the underlying controller**.
 So, unfortunately you cannot change the controller implementation without updating the Ingress resources.

 The simpler Ingress controller is the one maintained by Kubernetes: Kubernetes NGinx, not to be confused with the one maintained by the NGINX team.

 	Note: I also tried to use HAproxy’s Ingress Controller without success.
 I could not configure the URL Rewrite on this one.

 Using a proxy and an Ingress controller allows us to serve multiple applications on the same hostname and port (80⁄443) but with different paths.
 For example, with Kakren we have:
-- /administration for the administration frontend,
+- **/administration** for the administration frontend,
-- /gatling for the load testing frontend,
+- **/gatling** for the load testing frontend,
-- /api/storage for the file system storage backend,
+- **/api/storage** for the file system storage backend,
-- /api/command for the command execution backend,
+- **/api/command** for the command execution backend,
 - etc.

 ### Ingress Controller Installation

 Let’s get our hands dirty and install an NGINX ingress controller.

-We use the kubectl apply command.
+We use the **kubectl apply** [command](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/#how-to-create-objects).
 It creates all resources defined in the given file.
 This file can be on the local file system or accessed using a URL.

 	Note: Skip directly to the next chapter if you want to expose your Ingress Controller on port 80.